-Before doing any amendments to the soil, I recommend doing a soil test through the Extension office.
+Before doing any amendments to the soil, I recommend doing a soil test.
+Soil testing can be done through the Extension office for \$13.
 For more information on how to take a soil sample, please give me a call.

 Krista Harding is a K-State Research and Extension agent assigned to Southwind District.
 She may be reached at kharding@ksu.edu or 620-244-3826.